idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVAnisotropicDiffusion.md

 ## Description

-This kernel contributes to the system matrix and the right hand side of a system which is solved for a linear finite volume variable [MooseLinearVariableFV.md].
+This kernel contributes to the system matrix and the right hand side of a system which is solved for a [linear finite volume variable](MooseLinearVariableFV.md).
 The difference between this kernel and [LinearFVDiffusion.md] is that this kernel requires a vector of diffusion coefficients, where every entry describes the diffusion coefficient for a principal direction.
 This is equivalent to supplying a diagonal tensor in the